 - Use of ill-fitting equipment or gear When working out or participating in sports, make sure that the equipment that you are using is in good working condition.
 For protective gear and shoes, it is important that it fits you well.
 Otherwise, you increase your risk of suffering from sprains.

 - Not warming up Warming up and cooling down after an exercise or a strenuous physical activity is actually crucial for your muscles from preventing injuries.
 A warm-up allows the muscles to gently stretch and further increases your range of motion.
 A cool-down activity strengthens the muscles giving room for better joint support.

 - Unsuitable environment and conditions Wet and slippery roads and surfaces can make walking difficult and can even lead to severe accidents.
 Awareness of your surroundings can help you take caution to prevent an injury from happening.

 Treatment for SprainImmediate treatment for sprains includes rest, ice, compression, and elevation, which forms the acronym RICE.
 Mild sprains can be easily treated at home, while severe sprains may involve surgery.

 First-Aid Treatment for SprainTo treat sprains, always remember RICE.
 This acronym stands for:

 - Rest As much as possible, refrain from using the affected joint as it heals.
 The sprained joint will heal faster once it is given time to rest.

 - Ice Ice minimises the swelling and helps in managing the pain.

 - Wrap a few pieces of ice in a piece of cloth, and apply it to the injured area for 20 minutes.
 Then, let the ice application rest for 20 minutes, before proceeding to do so again.
 Repeat the process as many times as possible for 24-48 hours since the sprain.

 - Compression To further alleviate the swelling, wrap the sprained joint in a bandage.
 Make sure that you are not wrapping it too tight, as this can constrict the blood supply to the area and cause further problems.

 - Elevation Maintain the affected joint in an elevated level that is above the heart, at least up to 2 days after the sprain has occurred.

 Prevention for SprainIn general, there is no way to prevent sprains from accidents.
 However, reducing your chances of experiencing sprains is possible.

+- Before anything else, stretch.
 The importance of stretching for the muscles and joints should always be emphasized.
 This is because exercising or playing sports without stretching is not good for your joints.
 Make it a point to warm up and stretch to allow your joints and muscles to prepare for any physical activity.

+- Exercise regularly.
 Maintaining moderate exercise or activity in regular intervals every day helps in keeping the muscles more flexible and strong.
 Even a brisk walk after lunch helps.

+- Take extra caution.
 During rainy, icy, or snowy weather, always exercise extra care when walking down the street.
 Don’t hurry.
 It also helps to wear a good pair of shoes that has impressive tread.

+- Invest in worthy equipment.
 If you are intent on exercise or pursuing sports, you must make it a point to spend money on good equipment that can provide you with the support that you need.